The Lothian Lines

 The solution to the problem was to build what became known as the Lothian Lines.

 Seafield Level Crossing: EWS 66078 brings coal empties from Cockenzie power station over Seafield level crossing on 9 June 2005 on their way to Leith Docks.
-View east from the pedestrian footbridge - note the smart new crossing gates!
+View east from the footbridge - note the smart new crossing gates!
 The trackbed used by the former NB Lothian Lines is on the left at this point.
 John Furnevel 09/06/2005

 Authorised in August 1913 and opened in September 1915, these new lines effectively provided a specialised coal transportation system superimposed over what was an already complex arrangement of railway lines to the south and east of Leith.